madrilene/lene.dev/README.md

 # Lene Saile / lene.dev

 This is my developer profile.
 It's built with Eleventy, Javascript and CSS.
+Based on my personal opiniated Eleventy Starter for client projects, it still brings a lot of preconfigurations I'll have to strip out.
+It is quite over-engineered considering the simplicity of the page.
-It's where I try new stuff, so things might be a little inconsistent and verbose.
+This is also where I try new stuff, so things might be a little inconsistent and verbose.

 - [Using this](#using-this)
 - [Credits and Thank yous](#credits-and-thank-yous)